farolfo/raml-server/README.md

 ### Install

-RAML Server is tested on node v0.12.
-If you don't have node, installing it via [nvm](https://github.com/creationix/nvm) is recommended.
+RAML Server is tested under node v0.12.
+If you don't have node installed yet, doing it via [nvm](https://github.com/creationix/nvm) is recommended.

 If you have node installed, run